ogait001/academic-profile/_posts/2026-03-20-the-lemniscate-of-time.md

 Gaitan, Oscar. *The Lemniscate of Time*.
 Independent publication, 2024.
 License CC BY-NC 4.0.
 Available at: Zenodo, OSF, Academia.edu. — The first monograph establishes the lemniscate as a contemplative heuristic for the doctrines of the Fall, the Incarnation, the sacraments, and eschatology.
 The present volume presupposes it and constitutes its continuation at the biographical, phenomenological, and social level.

----

-## Related Essays

-- [La Lemniscata del Tiempo](/academic-profile/2026/03/20/la-lemniscata-del-tiempo/) — Spanish translation of this monograph.
-- [The Artificial Selection](/academic-profile/2026/04/01/the-artificial-selection/) — Extension of the framework into civilizational critique.
-- [Against You Alone](/academic-profile/2026/05/08/against-you-alone/) — Repentance and the structure of the crossing.
-- [Alpha and Omega](/academic-profile/2026/05/10/alpha-and-omega/) — Eschatology and the second loop.
-- [One Day](/academic-profile/2026/04/08/one-day/) — The particular Tuesday and the fullness of the finite.
-- [De-Roling God](/academic-profile/2026/05/09/de-roling-god/) — Divine identity and the topology of encounter.

----

-**Cite this work:** Gaitan, O. (2026). *The Lemniscate of Time: A Topology of Memory, Possibility, and Grace.* Zenodo.
-License: CC BY-NC 4.0.